 While the traditional advice for writing a resume may work for someone who’s applying for an accounting position with a large company, it’s not necessarily the best advice for a freelance graphic designer or a professional musician.
 Resumes for creative jobs require different strategies for displaying knowledge, skills, abilities, and experience than the more traditional resumes needed for professionals in less creative professions.

 Here are 8 tips that will help you learn how to write a creative resume that stands out:

 1. Don’t try to include all of your previous jobs.

 The best way to approach a creative resume is to take a look at the job or freelance gig you want to apply for and ask yourself which parts of your history really qualify you for the job.
 And don’t be concerned if this leaves some gaps in your resume.
 One trick for dealing with some of those gaps is to switch from using months (Sept 2010–May 2011) to using years (2010–2011).
 Once you’re in an interview, you can talk through any in-between projects that come up.

 2. Customize your resumes for creative jobs.

-It can be really tempting to create just one resume and use it for each job or gig you apply to, but resume experts warn that you may just lose opportunities by not tailoring your resume.
+It can be really tempting to create just one resume and use it for each job or gig you apply to, but resume designers warn that you may just lose opportunities by not tailoring your resume.
 They suggest you try to customize your resume for each field or position, because you want the information on your resume to be directly relevant to job to which you’re applying.

 For example, if you want to get hired to redesign a website for a local writer, the six months you spent selling custom-made socks on Etsy might not help you get the gig.
 However, if you want to get hired to rebrand a craft store chain, you should definitely include it!